realar-project/realar/README.md

 Realar targeted to clean code, modulable architecture, and time of delivery user experience.

-Realar supported two kinds of data and logic definitions.
+Supported two kinds of data and logic definitions.

 - Plain functional reactive programming with only functions